 like with my youth leader.
 I know that he cares about me, but why would he want me to continue working with him and our youth if I’m in sin.
 I shouldn’t be working with the youth if I can’t be an example to them.

-It was at this point that I realized his guilt did not come from what others said about sin, but rather how he felt he was a bad examples based off of how he interpreted the Scriptures.
+It was at this point that I realized his guilt did not come from what others said about sin, but rather how he felt he was a bad example based off of how he interpreted the Scriptures.
 However, the response he received from his youth leader could have pushed him even further to believing the lie he was telling himself about not being loved by God because of his sin.
 Because he felt so much shame, he was having a difficult time understanding the message that God loves him.
 In other words, his God-concept was experiencing cognitive dissonance.
 His God-image seemed to have been suffering as well.
 As these thoughts continued to fester in his mind, he began to feel distant and discouraged in his relationship with God.
 He felt unloved and unworthy of being with God.
 Knowing that his thoughts about God were in conflict, and therefore, affecting how he experienced his relationship with God, I knew I would need to use some spiritual reframing by implementing CBT approaches.

 My goal would be to help him challenge false and negative thoughts and replace them with truths from Scripture.
 To help with his experience of God, I knew I would need to use some visualization and meditation techniques.
 Before doing so, I asked him to complete the Attachment to God Inventory (AGI) which would provide me with more insight as to how he experiences God.
 I also had him complete the Social Interaction Anxiety Scale (SIAS) to determine which people and relationships he experiences the most nervousness, tension, and discomfort.
 Based on what Juan has shared, people in authority are the ones who have the most impact on his feelings of shame and anxiety.
 Even though we were developing a strong therapeutic alliance, he still had not felt that I accepted him for who he was.
 He was open about what he had experienced with his youth leader, but I still felt I had not fully gained his trust.
 I felt we were close, and that it would eventually develop even stronger after he would see some progress in his thinking and experience of God.